QiYuan-tech/LLM-Detector/README.md

 ## Timeline

 - 📢 *Feb.
 2, 2024* We published a technical report on LLM-Detector at [arxiv](https://arxiv.org/abs/2402.01158)!
+- 📢 *Jan.
+25, 2024* We have released the small version of the LLM-Detector.
 - 📢 *Nov.
 9, 2023* We are starting the design and construction of the LLM-Detector!
 <!--
 ## Contributions